-All candidates for the Board of Supervisors must file a Statement of Participation or Non-Participation in Public Financing Program form [Form SFEC 142(a)] no later than three days after the deadline to file nomination papers for the applicable election, to indicate whether they intend to participate in the public financing program.
-If this deadline falls on a weekend or legal holiday, the deadline will be extended to the next business day.
+All candidates for the Board of Supervisors must file a Statement of Participation or Non-Participation in Public Financing Program [Form SFEC 142(a)] no later than 3 calendar days after the deadline to file nomination papers in the year of the applicable election to indicate whether they intend to participate in the public financing program.
 The form may not be amended or withdrawn after that deadline.
 Indicating an intent to participate on Statement of Participation or Non-Participation in Public Financing Program form does not qualify a candidate for public funds.
 In order to qualify for public funding, a candidate must submit an application and meet eligibility requirements, as explained in the Supplemental Guide for Board of Supervisor Candidates Seeking Public Funding.

-Candidates for the Board of Supervisors must notify the Ethics Commission within 24 hours of receiving or spending certain monetary amounts (outlined below), regardless of whether the candidate receives public funding.
+Candidates for the Board of Supervisors must notify the Ethics Commission within 24 hours of receiving or spending certain amounts (outlined below) of money, regardless of whether the candidate receives public funding.